barseghyanartur/django-dummy-thumbnails/docs/index.rst

 =======================
 django-dummy-thumbnails
 =======================
-Generate dummy thumbnails for most used Django thumbnail generators.
+Generate dummy thumbnails with most popular Django thumbnail generators.

 There are times when you have a database of Django site and you need to quickly start it up to fix/develop, but then you realise that you have to